Wanderlei Silva: Fighting style

 Silva was famous for his brawling, relentless style of Muay Thai, which was described as being "feral" and carrying "a terrifying ferocity".
 His main strength was his offensive striking and use of hooks, soccer kicks and stomps.
 Silva was also willing to absorb counters in order to continue landing his own hits.
 He was also dangerous in the clinch, utilizing an onslaught of short hooks and knee strikes.
 Silva was also known for his use of headbutts when the rules allowed.
 Though his grappling expertise was initially considered inferior to his striking skills due to his preference for ground and pound, he had a refined Brazilian jiu-jitsu transitional game.

 Personal life

 Silva and his wife have a son, Thor.
 He has a daughter from a previous relationship.

 On 26 August 2012 Silva's father, Holando Pinheiro da Silva, died in a car accident in Brazil.

 In April 2016, Silva became an American citizen.

 After years of living in the United States, Silva moved back to his hometown, Curitiba in Brazil.

 In 2018, Silva admitted that he has been bearing symptoms consistent with chronic traumatic encephalopathy, and has expressed a wish to donate his brain for research.

+Wanderlei Silva ran for federal deputy representing Paraná for the PSD in the 2018 elections, in which he obtained 13,755 votes, not being elected.
+He attempted to run for a second time in the 2022 elections for Progressistas.

 On 8 October 2020, Sem Coleira, a Portuguese biography book about Silva was published.